How to Make a Cute Little Santa with an Ice Cream Cookie Cutter

 cup of coffee Santa Cookie!

-Hold on to your piping bags because I’ll be back soon with a lot of Christmas cookies!
+Hold on to your piping bags because I’ll be back soon with mire Christmas cookies!